Declaration on Corporate Governance

 Information on Company management and supervision

-The members of the Supervisory Board shall as a group possess the required knowledge, ability and expert experience required to complete the tasks of the Supervisory Board.
-These include:
+The members of the Supervisory Board shall as a group possess the required knowledge, ability and expert experience required to complete the tasks of the Supervisory Board ("Competence Profile").
+The competence profile includes:

 The Supervisory Board determined that the Supervisory Board shall have no more than one member who was a former member of the Management Board of the company.
 The Supervisory Board shall not have any members who act as board members or consultants for major competitors or have business or personal relations to the company or the Management Board members, which could give rise to a conflict of interest which is significant and not temporary.
 The Supervisory Board members shall have sufficient time to perform their mandate.
 Members who serve at the same time as active management board members shall have no more than three Supervisory Board mandates in total.
 The age limit for Supervisory Board members is 75 years.
 Tenure is limited to an aggregate total of fifteen years.
 Exceptions to this rule require a unanimous decision of the Supervisory Board.
 The international nature of the company shall be adequately reflected in the composition of its Supervisory Board.
 Therefore, it is desired that at least one member possesses an international background.
 Furthermore, the Supervisory Board resolved that at least one of its five members must be female.
 This target shall be periodically reviewed and/or revised in accordance with current legal requirements.

 Conflicts of interest of the Management or Supervisory Board members must be disclosed immediately to the Supervisory Board.
-No conflicts of interest involving the members of the Supervisory Board, as set out in subsection 5.5 of the German Corporate Governance Code (version of the code dated 7 February 2017) were reported in financial year 2019.
+No conflicts of interest involving the members of the Supervisory Board in accordance with Recommendation E.1 of the German Corporate Governance Code in the version dated 16 December 2019 were reported in financial year 2021.

-All three members of the Management Board are also Managing Directors of PAION Deutschland GmbH and PAION Holdings UK Ltd including its subsidiaries.
-Two Management Board are Managing Directors of PAION Netherlands B.V. as well.
+Both members of the Management Board are also Managing Directors of PAION Deutschland GmbH, PAION Holdings UK Ltd and its subsidiaries as well as of PAION Netherlands B.V. and PAION Scandic ApS.
 Further mandates held by members of the Management Board and Supervisory Board are listed in the notes to the Consolidated Financial Statements.